 Writing support for "Rhode Island Individual Professional Development Plans" (I...Plans), Rhode Island Department of Elementary and Secondary Education, 2000.

 Principal writer, "Rhode Island Policy Frameworks for K-3 Reading," Rhode Island Department of Elementary and Secondary Education, 1999.

 "Rhode Island Job-embedded Professional Development".
 Written under contract for the Rhode Island Department of Education, In, SALT WORKS, Rhode Island Department of Elementary and Secondary Education, 1999.

 "Job-embedded Professional Development".
 Written under contract for the Rhode Island Department of Education.
 In, SALT WORKS, Rhode Island Department of Elementary and Secondary Education, 1998.

-Mars Summer Research, 2009: Worked with two Wheaton students, Caity Vomastek and Katie Powers conducting a review of literature on mindfulness and learning, and planning a two-day retreat for out WRP research team, August 26 and 27, 2009.
+Mars Summer Research, 2009: Worked with two Wheaton students, Caity Vomastek and Katie Powers to conduct a review of literature on mindfulness and learning, and planning a two-day retreat for out WRP research team, August 26 and 27, 2009.

 WRP Student/Faculty Research Project, 2001-2002: With Wheaton student, Heather Brennan, conducted a yearlong study of peer reading partnerships in a local elementary school.

 Wheaton Internship, Brighton, England.
 June 2004.
 Developed and led this program that brought seven Wheaton students to England where they were placed in classroms at he Woodingdean Primary School just outside of Brighton.